kubermatic/docs/content/kubermatic/master/operation/etcd/restoring-from-backup/_index.en.md

 ### Un-Pausing the Cluster

-To let the kubermatic-controller-manager update the etcd to normal state, un-pause it.
+To let the kubermatic Kubernetes Platform (KKP)-controller-manager update the etcd to normal state, un-pause it.

 ```bash
 # set cluster.spec.pause=false